wata727/packer-plugin-amazon-ami-management/README.md

 Optional:

+- `resolve_aliases` (boolean) - If `true`, the post-processor resolves the AWS Systems Manager parameter when the launch template uses it to specify the AMI ID.
+See [AWS documentation](https://docs.aws.amazon.com/autoscaling/ec2/userguide/using-systems-manager-parameters.html). **Important**: If you set this to `true`, you must add `ssm:GetParameters` permission to the IAM Role.
 - `dry_run` (boolean) - If `true`, the post-processor doesn't actually delete AMIs.

 The following attibutes are also available.
 These are optional and used in the same way as AWS Builder: